"East vs West"

 Geert Hofstede and the Cultural Dimensions Theory

 In today’s increasingly global world and workplace, the cultural differences in leadership has become a prominent topic of discussion in society.
 Professor Geert Hofstede’s Cultural Dimensions Theory, an internationally recognised framework for cross cultural interactions based on six key dimensions was a comprehensive study on culture and its influence on values in the workplace.
-Individualism versus collectivism is one among the important dimensions in Hofstede’s Cultural Dimensions Index.
+Individualism versus collectivism in business is one among the important dimensions in Hofstede’s Cultural Dimensions Index.

 Hofstede defined culture as, “The collective programming of the mind distinguishing the members of one group or category of people from others.”
 The concept of culture, its causes and its effects, are subject to continuous research, theorisation, and discussion.
 The culture of an organization is informed by its perception, evaluation and reaction to the internal and external factors shaping it.
 Culture influences behaviour, and is therefore significant to the performance of an organization.